 - Cinnamon Stick: Just a small piece of a cinnamon stick adds incredible flavor and truly takes this recipe to another level.

 - Agave Syrup or Simple Syrup (optional): If you prefer a sweeter taste, you can add a tablespoon or two of agave syrup or simple syrup.
-Learn how to make simple syrup here.

 - Rum (optional): White rum is what is typically served in coquito.
 You can also serve it without rum for a non-alcoholic version.